Asheridge

 Asheridge Farmhouse is of 16th-century origin.
 In 1848 Asheridge is recorded as having a population of 129.
 A school and congregational church were established there during the latter part of the 19th century and records show they were still in existence in 1891.
 The Blue Ball public house which was at the centre of the settlement at that time is still in business today.

-On 5 March 1945 Avro Lancaster PB745 crashed in fields near Asheridge.
+On 5 March 1945 an Avro Lancaster PB745 crashed in fields near Asheridge.
 The seven crew of the aircraft were drawn from the Royal Air Force and the Royal Australian Air Force.
 There was only one survivor, the rear gunner, William Hart.
 A memorial service and dedication of a plaque took place on 13 May 2012.

-Aneurin (Nye) Bevan, Labour Minister responsible for the establishment of the National Health Service and his wife Jennie Lee also a Minister in the same Labour Government and a prime mover in the creation of the Open University, came to live at Asheridge Farm in 1954.
-After the death of her husband, Nye in 1960 Jennie Lee continued to live there until moving to London in 1968.
+Aneurin (Nye) Bevan, Labour Minister responsible for the establishment of the National Health Service and his wife Jennie Lee, also a Minister in the same Labour Government and a key figure in the creation of the Open University, came to live at Asheridge Farm in 1954.
+After the death of her husband in 1960, Lee continued to live there until moving to London in 1968.
 She became Baroness Lee of Asheridge in 1970.